Robert J. Art

-Robert Jeffrey Art is Christian A. Herter Professor of International Relations at Brandeis University, and Fellow at MIT Center for International Studies.
+Robert Jeffrey Art (born 1942) is Christian A. Herter Professor of International Relations at Brandeis University, and Fellow at MIT Center for International Studies.

 He subscribes to the theory of neorealism, which argues that force still underlies the power structure in the modern world.
 He is a member of the Council on Foreign Relations, a United States nonprofit think tank specializing in U.S. foreign policy and international affairs.

 Life

 Professor Art received his B.A. from Columbia College in 1964 and his Ph.D. from Harvard University in 1968.

 Professor Art is a former member of the Secretary of Defense's Long Range Planning Staff (1982) and a former Dean of the Graduate School of Arts and Sciences at Brandeis, and has consulted for the Central Intelligence Agency.
 He is a member of the editorial boards of the scholarly journals International Security, Political Science Quarterly, and Security Studies.
 Since 1982, he has also co-edited Cornell University's "Series in Security Studies."

 He has lectured at numerous American universities and research institutes and at the following U.S. military and foreign institutions: the U.S. Army War College, the U.S. National War College, West Point, the U.S. Air Force Academy, the U.S. Marine Command and Staff College, the U.S. Air Force Command and Staff College, the U.S. Air University, the U.S. Naval Postgraduate School, the U.S. Industrial College of the Armed Forces, the National War College (Beijing), the People's University (Beijing), the Institute for War Studies (King's College, London), the Free University of Berlin, the Konrad Adenauer Institute (Berlin), the NATO School (Oberammergau), and the Führungsakademie der Bundeswehr (Hamburg).